tree-1917/GoTracker/Readme.md

 git init
 ```

-2. **Implement the CLI structure** for handling user inputs.

-3. **Implement features step by step**:

-   * Add task → List tasks → Update task → Mark task → Delete task

-4. **Test each feature** thoroughly before moving to the next.
+2. Implement CLI commands: add, update, delete, mark, list.

-5. **Check the JSON file** to ensure tasks are stored correctly.
+3. Test each feature and check `tasks.json` to ensure tasks are stored correctly.

+4. Later, integrate Bubble Tea for a TUI experience.

 ---

-## **Contributing**
+## **🤝 Contributing**

 Contributions are welcome!
 You can:

-* Submit bug reports
-* Suggest improvements
+* Report bugs 🐞
-* Add features or enhance existing functionality
+* Suggest new features 💡
+* Improve code or add documentation 📝

-Please make sure all contributions maintain consistency with the project structure and CLI usage.
+Please make sure all contributions maintain CLI functionality and code consistency.

 ---

-## **License**
+## **📄 License**

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+## **🎉 Happy Coding!**

+Track your tasks, stay organized, and enjoy a modern terminal experience!

 ---